github/docs/content/code-security/secret-scanning/configuring-secret-scanning-for-your-repositories.md

 ## Excluding directories from {% data variables.secret-scanning.user_alerts %}

-You can configure a _secret_scanning.yml_ file to exclude directories from {% data variables.product.prodname_secret_scanning %}{% ifversion secret-scanning-push-protection %}, including when you use push protection{% endif %}.
+You can configure a _secret_scanning.yml_ file to exclude directories from {% data variables.product.prodname_secret_scanning %}, including when you use push protection.
 For example, you can exclude directories that contain tests or randomly generated content.

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.files.add-file %}